arq5x/bedtools-protocols/bedtools.md

 BP3: Something with the map tool.
 =====================================================

-Goal: plot TF binding occupancy around TSS for Sp1 and a control.
+Goal: plot TF binding occupancy around transcription start sites (TSS) for Sp1 and a control.
 Uses: bedtools, R, and free ENCODE data

+First, we must create a BED file of the TSSs.
+To do this, we will query the UCSC Genome Browser and choose the correct TSS based on the transcript's strand.
 ~~~~ {.bash}
     # -N : no headers
     # -B : tab-delimted output